BootsyZ/ANSISnake/README.md

 # ANSISnake
 Play snake in the terminal

-Should work on *nix.
-Does not work on Windows.
+Should work on *nix terminals and Windows WSL.

+Will probably not work (nicely) in your IDE build-in terminal emulator.